FPTyel/ze_ffxii_westersand_v8_zeta1-UnknownMode/README.md

 Features of UNKNOWN MODE:

-+50% dmg from everything
++50% dmg from everything;
-+20% laser speed
++20% laser speed;
-Changed color of lasers
+Changed color of lasers.